stevejhiggs/blog/src/content/blog/moving-to-gatsby.md

 As for my wishlist:

 - Support for also hosting client-side experiments - I can create abitrary react pages.
 It's also possible to inject react components into markdown but that will need a little work on my part
-- Simple image hosting / upload - Images are just files in the repo and gatsby auto-optimises them for me.
+- Simple image hosting / upload - Images are just files in the repo and Gatsby auto-optimises them for me.